saurabh1088/notes/oAuth/oAuth.md

 - Introduces authorization layer
 - Issues different set of credentials to client - access token

-*Now going back to out to out app's Google problem*
+*Now going back to our app's Google problem discussed before, let's see how oAuth2.0 fixes that*

 OAuth 2.0 introduces a secure delegation mechanism where:
 	•	The app never sees or handles the user’s credentials (username/password).